 Works with IAC tools

-Access to the running system should not be required except via Git.
-Any group of changes may be applied atomically, and diffed accordingly.
+When you apply GitOps principles to “everything”, including machine configuration, applications, and services in addition to alerting rules and dashboards, all are kept under source control.
+GitOps allows you to define policies that govern each of these components.
+These policies can be reviewed by a software tool, and Access to the running system should not be required except via Git.
+Any group of changes may be applied atomically and diffed accordingly.
 The Git record is then not just an audit log but also a transaction log that you can use to roll back and forth to any snapshot.

-Pull vs Push Pipeline
+Pull vs. Push Pipeline

 Most CI/CD tools available today use a push-based model.
 A push-based pipeline means that code starts with the CI system and may continue its path through a series of encoded scripts or uses ‘kubectl’ by hand to push any changes to the Kubernetes cluster.